ArduPilot/ardupilot_wiki/common/source/docs/common-px4fmu-overview.rst

    -  Two user assignable relays, two 1/2 amp 5 volt outputs and an analog input port.

--  **The PX4-FLOW Smart (Optical Flow) Camera.**
+-  **The PX4FLOW Smart (Optical Flow) Camera.**

    -  Specialized downward pointing camera module that uses ground texture and features to determine aircraft motion over the ground.
-   -  The PX4 Flow has the same powerful Cortex M4F Microcontroller as is used in the PX4FMU.
+   -  The PX4FLOW has the same powerful Cortex M4F micro-controller as is used in the PX4FMU.
-   -  The built in microcontroller performs on board automated binned pixel image analysis to determine motion relative to ground.
+   -  The built in micro-controller performs on board automated binned pixel image analysis to determine motion relative to ground.
    -  A built in 3 axis gyro enables automatic compensation for variance in aircraft tilt angle.